Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

   };
   ```

-  Using the `Math.random()` function, you generate a random number between 1-10.
+  Use the `Math.random()` function to generate a random number between 1-10.
 Next, call the Dog CEO API, appending this random number on the end to return that number of doggo pics.

-  Use the native browser `fetch()` method here, but in a realistic setting you may need to consider browser support and might need to look at using a polyfill or external utility like the Axios project.
+  Use the native browser `fetch()` method here.
+In a realistic setting you may need to consider browser support and might need to look at using a polyfill or external utility like the Axios project.

   The process is straightforward: `fetch()` calls the API, you massage the raw response into `JSON`, then you consume that `JSON` as the object data, extracting a message object (as defined by the Dog CEO API docs), which just happens to be an array of image URLs.
 Set this array in `state` using `setDogImageUrls()` method returned from the `useState` Hook.